blankaex/blog/_posts/2020-06-13-first-anime.md

 ---
 layout: post
-title:  "What Was the First Anime Series You Watched?"
+title:  "What Was the First Anime You Watched?"
 date:   2020-06-13
 excerpt: "My answer to this question depends on how you want to define \"first\"."
 tag: